Skills practiced: Vocabulary for comparisons, place in space and time.

 No, each stone is different.

-- Ask students to find a stone about the same size.
+- Ask everyone to find a stone about the same size.
 Point out that the shape can be very different.
 Ask everyone to remember where they found it as well as what time of day it was.
 Also ask them to bring the stone along next time!
 Use these stones in Start Game C4: Your Stone.

-Needed: a few stones for students who might not bring one, also a piece of paper for each student, with their name written on it.
+Needed: A few stones for those who might not bring one; a piece of paper for everyone, with their name written on it.

-- Make sure each student has a stone of their own.
-Let the students close their eyes and feel their stone.
+- Make sure each person has a stone of their own.
+Let them close their eyes and feel their stone.
 Ask them questions like: is it big, is it smooth, is it sharp, is the upper side flat?

 - Next ask: Where can you find stones?
 Have them describe several places, remembering to include the time needed to get there.
 (For example, there are nice stones in the river, but it would take a day to walk there.)

-- Have two other students tell where they found their stones.
+- Have two others tell where they found their stones.

 Next ask: When do you have time to find a stone?
 After school, before dinner, when I worked in the field, etc.

-- Have two other students tell what time of the day it was when they found their stone.
+- Have another two tell what time of the day it was when they found their stone.